MarcoCabazal/GeoLogger/README.md

 GeoLogger
 =========

-GeoLogger is a sample iOS app that lets you log your current location (overrideable) as seen on a Google Map.
-You may also edit them later.
+GeoLogger is a sample iOS app that lets you log your current location (which is automatically reverse-geocoded) as seen on a Google Map.
+You may override the detected location by dragging the marker or tapping anywhere on the map.
+You may also edit the logged locations later.

 This makes use of [Google Maps SDK for iOS](https://developers.google.com/maps/).

-You will need to put in your API credentials in `PrefixHeader.pch`.
+You will need to put in your API credentials in `credentials.h`.
 If you don't already have them, you can generate your credentials from the [Google Developer Console](https://console.developers.google.com).

 This was tested against iOS 9 but there shouldn't be any problems building this for earlier versions.